 Long-term incentive ("LTI") compensation provides our executive officers with financial rewards based on the long-term performance of the Company.
 The Committee believes that this form of compensation promotes long-term retention and aligns the interests of our executive officers with those of our shareholders through stock ownership.
-Historically, our LTI compensation has consisted of equity awards, including stock options, restricted stock, and performance shares.
-The Committee selects the type of equity awards to be provided to our executive officers based on its assessment of the advantages provided by each award.
-The Committee also considers the forms and amounts of outstanding equity awards held by our NEOs, the financial accounting and tax treatment on our company, and the tax treatment to our NEOs, in determining the form and amount of equity compensation to award.
+Historically, our LTI compensation has consisted of the following types of equity awards: